A student guide

 If you would prefer to offer constructive feedback rather than a formal complaint, please find details of our Red Button service here.

 Complaint handling reports

-The university publishes complaints handling reports on a quarterly basis.
+The university also publishes complaints handling reports.